-Sirovich Family Student Fellowship Program supports, with up to $5,000 in funding, graduate and upperclass undergraduate students at Pratt doing STEAM work.
-Click here for more information about this program.
+Sirovich Family Student Fellowship Program supports, with up to $5,000 in funding, graduate and upperclass undergraduate students at Pratt doing STEAM work in their major or thesis.

 Sirovich Family Residency Program supports, with up to $7,500 in funding, creative and scientific professionals outside of the Pratt community seeking to work on a STEAM project in residency at Pratt.
-Click here for more information about this program.

 Both programs involve collaboration with at least one faculty or staff member from the Mathematics and Science Department and at least one faculty/staff member from another department at Pratt.
 Visit our people page to see the range of past, present, and potential collaborators.

-Projects are supported by the broad array of resources that are available at the Institute, including vast knowledge and a wide range of technological capabilities, especially those that can be used to produce creative work.
+Projects are additionally supported by the broad array of resources that are available at the Institute, including vast knowledge and a wide range of technological capabilities, especially those that can be used to produce creative work.
 STEAMplant projects produce work that can be exhibited or shared publicly on or off Pratt’s campus, and communicated to a targeted audience through organized events, social media, and our mailing list.

 STEAMplant is generously supported by the Sirovich family.

 STEAM is an idea popularized by proponents at RISD (Rhode Island School of Design) that encourages the mending of the counterproductive split between STEM (Science / Technology / Engineering / Math) and Art/Design.
 Since the STEAM acronym applied to the kinds of projects that we wanted to support, we merged it with one of Pratt Institute’s most iconic buildings, its steam plant, which is the oldest continuously-operating, privately-owned, steam-powered electrical generating plant in the country.